Visits to the RCC must be prearranged. Please call to schedule a visit.

 The collections and educational resources in the RCC provide the basis for learning experiences that surpass those available in the traditional classroom and other formal settings.
 They permit first-hand observation of the tangible evidence for natural and cultural change and diversity.
 They are studied by students and scholars from a wide variety of disciplines.

-Many of the Illinois State Museum's 13.8 million objects are housed at the Research and Collections Center in Springfield, Illinois.
-Geology, Anthropology, Zoology and Decorative Arts collections all are housed here.
-Join Dr. Michael Wiant, Interim Director of the Illinois State Museum, for a behind-the-scenes tour of this facility that is not normally open to the public.
+Many of the Illinois State Museum's 13.2 million objects are housed at the Research and Collections Center in Springfield, Illinois.
+The collections include objects related to geology, anthropology, zoology, botany, fine art and history.
+Click on the video above to view a tour of this facility.
 Video published on July 21, 2016.